 - Toxic buildup from environmental pollutants, household cleaners and preservative and chemical filled foods can also be the culprit.

-- Thyroid cancer can also lead to poor thyroid function.
+- Thyroid diseases can also lead to poor thyroid function.

 - Rarely, low iodine intake can lead to thyroid issues in pets.